-Average Yacht Price by Size (30–150+ ft): $100k–$200M Cost Breakdown
+Average Yacht Price by Size in 2026: 30ft to 200ft Cost Guide

 Quick Answer: What Is the Average Yacht Price by Size?

-1. Average Yacht Price by Size Category
+1. Average Yacht Price by Size Chart

 Yacht pricing is heavily influenced by size, and each category comes with its own set of expectations and features.
-On average, you can expect to pay anywhere from $50,000 for a small yacht to several million dollars for a luxury yacht.

 Small Yacht Sailing at Sea

-In my experience dealing with first-time boat buyers, a 30–40-foot boat is almost always the safest choice for beginners.
+A 30–40-foot boat is almost always the safest choice for beginners.
 These smaller yachts are easy to handle and maintain, making them ideal for short family cruises.

-30-40 Ft Yacht Average Price Range
+30-40ft Yacht Average Price Range

-New Yachts$300,000 – $500,000
+• New Yachts: $300,000 – $500,000

 Ideal for: First-time buyers, short family cruises, or owners seeking a simple lifestyle.